rhondabacher/ISMB2019_SingleCellTutorial/README.md

 single-cell omics data.
 It is intended for an audience with genomics/computational background, who are interested in cutting-edge developments of single-cell research, including both method development and application.

 All tutorial material and extra links are provided here.
+Schedule of the tutorial is available [here](https://www.iscb.org/ismbeccb2019-program/tutorials#am2).
+Slides are available [here](https://github.com/rhondabacher/ISMB2019_SingleCellTutorial/tree/master/slides).

 #### Course instructors (equal contributors; alphabetical order):